pytask-dev/pytask-julia/README.md

 **`julia_project`**

 Use this option to set a default environment for each task.
-Use either a path relative to the configuration file or an absolute path.
 If your environment with `Manifest.toml` and `Project.toml` is defined in the same directory as the configuration file `pyproject.toml`, just use a dot.

 ```toml
 [tool.pytask.ini_options]